WPManageNinja/fluent-support-api-doc/source/index.html.md

 }
 ```

-This endpoint retrieves a specific ticket.
+Endpoint to retrieve a specific ticket by Ticket ID.

 ### HTTP Request